 Some of Ireland's recent immigrants from Eastern Europe have brought with them a love of grilled sausages.
 And Irish people are learning fast - grilling is a great way to cook food over the summer months, and tender Irish grass-fed meats taste delicious when cooked over an open flame.

-(Don’t forget the barbecue!
-I love the image above taken of the Clare Island ferry – check out the last in line – he’s loading the ever essential grill).
+(Don't forget the barbecue!
+I love the image above taken of the Clare Island ferry in County Mayo - check out the last in line - he's loading the ever essential grill).